4d/docs/website/translated_docs/es/Debugging/debugger.md

 ### Program Counter

 The yellow arrow in the left margin of the Source Code pane is called the program counter.
-It marks the next line to be executed.
+Marca la siguiente línea a ejecutar.

 By default, the program counter line (also called the running line) is highlighted in the debugger.
 You can customize the highlight color in the [Methods page of the Preferences](Preferences/methods.md).